-Here is the thing, you’ve been testing the pre-releases of the new Microsoft’s OS, then you moved to the 90-day trial of Windows 8 Enterprise final which is offered by the company for free.
+Here is the thing, you’ve been testing the pre-releases of the new Microsoft’s operating system, then you moved to the 90-day trial of Windows 8 Enterprise final which is offered by the company for free.

 To rearm the evaluation copy of Windows 8 pass the 90 days do the following:

-2 Check the Windows 8 license information by typing the following:
+Check the Windows 8 license information by typing the following and pressing Enter:

 You can use the rearm command up to 3 times, which in theory will allow you to run Windows 8 for free for up to 270 days (almost a full year).
 Now you can enjoy Microsoft’s operating system for a bit longer, if you don’t have the time to do the work and upgrade.